FusionAuth/fusionauth-site/site/_posts/2021-04-13-oggeh-fusionauth-gluu.md

 ---
 layout: blog-post
 title: OGGEH Cloud Computing switched to FusionAuth from Gluu
 description: OGGEH Cloud Computing has a cloud computing platform that empowers front end developers.
-They chose FusionAuth because it requires less CPU and memory resources than alternatives.
+They chose FusionAuth and saved 40% because it requires less CPU and memory resources than Gluu.
 author: Dan Moore
 image: blogs/become-education-story/become-education-chooses-fusionauth-for-idaas.png
 category: blog